Sutan Sjahrir: Early education

 Although from Padang Pandjang, Sjahrir's family lived in Medan, but he was often brought by his father to his grandmother's house in Koto Gadang, which has now become abandoned.
 Sjahrir attended the Europeesche Lagere School (ELS), before continuing to the Meer Uitgebreid Lager Onderwijs (MULO), in Medan.
 During his time at MULO, he was first introduced to works by authors such as Karl May.
 In 1926, he continued his education at the Algemene Middelbare School (AMS), in Bandung, West Java.

 There, he joined the Indonesian Student Theater Association (Batovis) as a director, writer and actor.
 His earnings from there were used to fund the 'People's University' (Cahaya), which was a university co-founded by Sjahrir, to battle illiteracy and raise funds for the performance of patriotic plays in the Priangan countryside.
-Sjahrir completed his studies at the AMS in 1929, and continued his educatiton to the Netherlands, after receiving a scholarship.
+Sjahrir completed his studies at the AMS in 1929, and continued his education to the Netherlands, after receiving a scholarship.

 Independence Struggle

-Nationalist Student activist in the Netherlands
+Nationalist student activist in the Netherlands

 Sjahrir arrived in the Netherlands in 1929, enrolling first at the University of Amsterdam and later becoming a law student at Leiden University where he gained an appreciation for socialist principles.
 He was a part of several labor unions as he worked to support himself.
 He was briefly the secretary of the Perhimpoenan Indonesia (Indonesian Association), an organization of Indonesian students in the Netherlands.
-Sjahrir was also one of the co-founders of Jong Indonesie, an Indonesian youth association in lieu of the need of an association to assist in the development of Indonesian youth for further generations, only to change within a few years to Pemuda Indonesia.
-This, in particular, played an important role in the Youth Congress (Sumpah Pemuda), in which the association helped the congress itself to run.
-During his political activities as a student in the Netherlands he became a close associate of the older independence activist Mohammad Hatta, future vice-president of Indonesia.
+Sjahrir was also one of the co-founders of Jong Indonesie, an Indonesian youth association instead of the need for association to assist in the development of Indonesian youth for further generations, only to change within a few years to Pemuda Indonesia.
+This, in particular, played an important role in the Youth Congress (Sumpah Pemuda), in which the association helped the Congress itself to run.
+During his political activities as a student in the Netherlands, he became a close associate of the older independence activist Mohammad Hatta, future vice-president of Indonesia.
 While he spent years in exile in the Banda Islands, he taught the local children to love their country and inspired them in many ways.

 The Perhimpoenan Indonesia came under increasing communist influence, and Hatta and Sjahrir were both expelled in 1931.
-In a reaction to the intrigue by communist cells in the PI against Hatta and himself Sjahrir stayed calm and in character.
+In reaction to the intrigue by communist cells in the PI against Hatta and himself, Sjahrir stayed calm and in character.
 In his memoirs their Dutch associate Sol Tas recalls: "He was not intimidated for one minute by official or quasi-official declarations, by communiques or other formulae, not afraid for one second of the maneuvers directed against him, and still less concerned for his reputation.
 That mixture of self-confidence and realism, that courage based on the absence of any ambition or vanity, marked the man."